 the biggest shake-up to the overdraft market for a generation.

-The new rules will come into effect from April 2020 – that’s a long while to wait if you are currently paying very high overdraft fees.
+The new rules come into effect from April 2020 – that’s a long while to wait if you are currently paying very high overdraft fees.
 And how much effect will they actually have?

 The new rules mean that banks:

 - can’t charge more for an unarranged overdraft than an arranged one;

 - can only charge a single interest rate on overdrafts; and

 - can’t add a monthly or daily fee for being in your overdraft.

 At the moment it can be hard to work out how much your monthly overdraft fee will be.
 And it can be impossible to compare one bank’s charges with a different bank.

 With the new simple charging, every bank will have to publish the APR on its overdraft.
 This will make it clear how expensive the overdraft is and also make it easy to see if another bank would be cheaper.

 So no more we charge 1p a day for every £7 of overdraft you use type of nonsense.
 That sounds low but is actually an interest rate of more than 50%, worse than many credit cards aimed at people with poor credit.